weirichd/comp_374/README.md

 [But what is colvolution?](https://youtu.be/KuXjwB4LzSA?si=7rm6seM0qYomHXhD)

-# Week 6: Advanced CNN Techniques
+# Module 6: Advanced CNN Techniques

 ## Topic Description
 Building on the basics, this week covers advanced techniques for CNNs, including weight visualization for understanding learned features and object detection using bounding rectangles.
 Students will also learn to implement multi-input models, such as combining images with text or other features, using concatenation layers.